gchq/sleeper/docs/usage/data-processing.md

 For arbitrary data processing, you can write your own iterator implementing the Java interface `ConfigStringIterator`.
 This lets you insert operations to be performed on rows as Sleeper reads the underlying data, which is usually done in parallel across many machines.

-If you set this against a Sleeper table it will be applied during compactions, but that forces use of the Java data engine, which is much more expensive and slower.
-You can also set this against a query, which does not force use of the Java data engine.
-Note that this will have an impact on startup time during queries, as your code will be loaded from S3 at runtime.
+If you set this against a Sleeper table it will be applied both during compactions and during queries, which will apply the results to the table as a whole persistently.
+That forces use of the Java data engine, which is much more expensive and slower.
+You can also set this against a query, which will not affect the underlying data.
+Applying an iterator in a query does not force use of the Java data engine, and is much cheaper than during compaction as it processes much less data.

+Note that any custom iterator will have an impact on startup time during queries, as your code will be loaded from S3 at runtime.

-This is a function that takes as input a `CloseableIterator<Row>` and returns a `CloseableIterator<Row>`.
+A custom iterator is a function that takes as input a `CloseableIterator<Row>` and returns a `CloseableIterator<Row>`.
 Examples of iterators that perform aggregation or filtering can be found in the `example-iterators` module.
 The iterator should respect the general constraints of a compaction: there could be many hundreds of millions of rows processed by a single compaction job, so there should be no attempt to buffer lots of rows in memory; there is no guarantee of the order the files in a partition will be compacted, or that all of them will be compacted at the same time so the logic should be commutative and associative; the output should be sorted by key so in general the row and sort keys should not be changed by the iterator.

 If one of the fields in a table is a byte array then that could be a serialised version of an arbitrary Java object.
 This allows aggregation of fields that contain complex values, e.g. Accumulo's iterators in